How to Apply

 Stipends for Ph.D.
 Students

-- All of our students receive full tuition scholarships plus a stipend throughout their studies from a combination of university and NIH grant funds, with a training grant from the National Institute of Environmental Health Sciences (ES-07026) accounting for a major part of the support.
+- All of our students receive full tuition scholarships plus an annual stipend throughout their studies from a combination of university and NIH grant funds, with a training grant from the National Institute of Environmental Health Sciences accounting for a major part of the support.

-- Doctoral students are typically provided a fellowship award which includes an annual stipend, a full tuition scholarship and single coverage health insurance while they are enrolled and making satisfactory progress toward the Ph.D. degree.
+- In addition to the stipend and tuition coverage, doctoral students receive single coverage health insurance while they are enrolled and making satisfactory progress toward the Ph.D. degree.

-- Doctoral students who meet the criteria of other sources of assistance may apply for additional aid through the Financial Aid Office.
+- Doctoral students who meet the criteria for other sources of assistance may apply for additional aid through the Financial Aid Office.